Alexco2003/Proiect-2-SD/README.md

  ![Screenshot_6](https://user-images.githubusercontent.com/105515716/235469747-56f250b6-a446-474c-8990-037b921db85c.jpg)

- This will be the main menu.
-Press '1' to work on Fibonacci Heap A, press '2' to create your own Fibonacci Heap, press '3' to stop the program.
+ This is the main menu.
+Press '1' to work with Fibonacci Heap A, press '2' to create your own Fibonacci Heap, or press '3' to stop the program.

 ![Screenshot_5](https://user-images.githubusercontent.com/105515716/235469915-fe75f8b3-65d7-4ef8-9cb9-526194501448.jpg)

-This will be the second menu after pressing either '1' or '2' previously.
-You can use the operations as you please and view what you've achieved.
-Press '10' to go back to the main menu.
+This is the second menu, which you can access by selecting option '1' or '2' from the main menu.
+Here, you can perform operations on the Fibonacci Heap and view your progress.
+To return to the main menu, press '10'.